-As you plan to set your foot in the land where the mighty Everest stands all chilled as it has since forever, there are certain things we want you to know.
+As you plan your trek to Everest Base Camp where the mighty Everest stands all bold as it has since forever, there are certain things we want you to know.
 Well, that counts just in case you want a better trekking experience.

 One thing that you should know before going to Everest is that there are very limited flights to Lukla.
-There is a high possibility for the flights to get canceled due to the bad weather condition.
+There is a high possibility for the flights to get canceled due to bad weather condition.
 In this case, a lot of the stranded passengers panic and offer to pay more to get back home.
-Those tourists who promise to pay more are seen to be given priority as because of the limited flights.
+Those tourists who promise to spend more are seen to be given priority as because of the limited flights.
 This culture has helped fill pockets of the people involved in the airlines.
+However, thesedays you can book your flight to Lukla easily.
 Besides, you can take an alternative route to Lukla too.
-From Kathmandu, one can also fly or drive for a day to Phaplu and then Lukla is a three days trek from Phaplu.
+From Kathmandu, one can also fly to Phaplu or drive for a day to Salleri and then Lukla is a three days trek from Salleri.
+Helicopters are another option for a higher cost, of course!
 Helicopters are another option for a higher cost, of course!

 2. Altitude Sickness:

-Let’s face it, altitude sickness is a very common problem for those trekking to Everest Base Camp.
+Let’s face it; altitude sickness is a very common problem for those trekking to Everest Base Camp.
 You are in the highlands of the Himalayas that accommodates the World’s Highest mountains, sure the pressure of oxygen gets low resulting several hazards on human health.
-Hence, Namche Bazaar is a very good destination to stop by and hang around for a couple of days in order to acclimatize properly.
+Hence, Namche Bazaar and Dingboche/ Pheriche are the best destinations to stop by and hang around for a couple of days to acclimatize properly.
 Else, it can further lead to greater hazards.
 The best solution is to go slow and avoid things like sleeping pills and alcohol.

 3. Khumbu Cough:

-As you go higher, you will cough that much more and at times the coughing can get so violent that it hurts like hell.
-Surprising as it might sound, there is no consensus on the cause on treatment of the problem.
-Bronchial irritation due to cold dry air perhaps has something to do with it.
+As you go higher, you will cough more, and at times the coughing can get so violent that it hurts like hell.
+Surprising as it might sound, there is no consensus on the cause on the treatment of the problem.
+Bronchial irritation due to cold, dry air perhaps has something to do with it.
 Breathing through the mouth is also thought to exacerbate the situation.
 The best way to avoid Khumbu cough is to breathe the humidified air by using a mask of some sort.
-A buff is great for this purpose and a handkerchief will do just fine.
+A buff is great for this purpose, and a handkerchief will do just fine.
 Just make sure it isn’t too tight.
 Also, make sure to dress warmly and remember to protect your neck and head from the cold.
 Candies or cough drop will help.

 4. Meatless weeks: